BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-02-simple-oapp.md

 2. **Send Logic**: Implement a function that calls `_lzSend()`
 3. **Receive Logic**: Override `_lzReceive()` to handle incoming messages send from the executor

 ## Step 1.
-Create a SimpleMessager.sol contract
+Create a SimpleMessenger.sol contract

-Make sure its located in the "src/contracts" directory, (hardhat by default will compile all .sol files in the sub directorys)
+Make sure its located in the "contracts" directory (hardhat by default will compile all .sol files in the sub directorys)

 ```typescript
 // SPDX-License-Identifier: MIT